littlecodemonkey/blog/content/docs/reading/brodsky_challenge/003_gilgamesh.md

 culturally what he means by that as I'm not as familiar with ancient Near Eastern culture, but in a more modern lens it does read as a highly emotional bond.
 I'll unpack this more as I re-read the Old Testament.

-## To Finish

 ### Tablet IX: The Quest for Immortality
-Stricken by the fear of death, Gilgamesh sets out to find Utnapishtim, a man granted immortality by the gods.
-He journeys through perilous landscapes in his search for eternal life.
+Gilgamesh now fears death after the death of Enkidu.
+He set's out on a quest for immortality.
+He looks to find the only one he know of that has lived forever.
+This is the Mesopotanian version of Noah called Utnapistim.
+He was granted imortality by the gods.
+There are these half men half scorpians that he meets, that end up being helpful rather than evil.
+Gilgamesh then spends 10 hours traveling through pitch darkness to arrive in another place.

 ### Tablet X: Meeting with Siduri and the Boatman
 Gilgamesh encounters Siduri, a tavern keeper, who advises him to accept mortality.
-He meets Urshanabi, the ferryman, who helps him cross the waters of death to reach Utnapishtim.
+She is quite kind and Gilgamesh might be better off to just live his days out with her.
+He moves on howevers, and meets Urshanabi, the ferryman, who helps him cross the waters of death to reach Utnapishtim.

 ### Tablet XI: Utnapishtim's Story and the Secret of Immortality
 Utnapishtim recounts the story of a great flood and how he and his wife were granted immortality by the gods.
-Utnapishtim challenges Gilgamesh to stay awake for seven days as a test, which he fails.
+Utnapishtim then challenges Gilgamesh to stay awake for seven days as a test, which he fails.
+Gilgamesh sleeps for all seven days, and Utnapishtim sets out bread that molds in various ways to prove he'd been asleep the whole time.
-Utnapishtim tells him about a plant that can restore youth, but a snake steals it.
-Gilgamesh returns to Uruk, accepting his mortality and taking pride in his legacy.
+Gilgamesh leaves, but as a gift for coming so far Utnapishtim tells him about a plant at the bottom of the water that can restore youth.
+Gilgamesh finds it, but then a snake steals it.
+(This feels very biblical too.)
+Gilgamesh immediatly gives up and returns to Uruk.
+The story is attempting to show he is accepting his mortality and taking pride in his legacy, but it just feels as he's giving up.

 ### Tablet XII (Appendix, not always included): Enkidu's Spirit
 A later addition, possibly unrelated to the main story, describing a conversation between Gilgamesh and Enkidu's spirit.
+In this Gilgamesh asks a lot of questions about how the dead are doing and Enkidu describes them.
+I like to read this as if Gilgamesh is in a dream sequence as it makes more sense this way.
+Also there are a lot of dreams in this story so it makes sense.